 Swirling winds, brisk days and a sharp light descending into low angles remind us to prepare for the winter chill.
 Window coverings are one of the best ways to create an energy efficient home, keeping warmth in while reducing your heating bills, yet still style your home in good taste.
 Cellular shades are the optimum window covering to blanket your windows and remain our number one favorite performing shade to retain room heat.
 As a reminder, cellular shades contain those wonderful little “honeycomb” packets that trap heat to block out the cold and regulate inside temperatures.
 Cellulars can either be single cell or double cell but we do not recommend the triple cell as it is so heavy.
 A double cell cellular shade will give you double the insulation protection, but you should also be aware of other important considerations.

 Cellular shades have earned their stellar reputation for a sleek minimal look, for our custom sizes from long and skinny to arches to skylights to patio doors, vibrant color or muted shades, and even lively intricate patterns.
-But as the season reveals its winter face, cellular shades can really reduce your energy bills which is a present that keeps on giving!
+Cellular shades that are customized for your home can disappear from view or seamlessly roll down for the long days ahead.
+But as the season reveals its winter face, cellular shades can really reduce your energy bills, which is a present that keeps on giving!